MISSING OUT ON PURPOSE

 But I didn’t panic.
 I didn’t pray.

-The way green wrapped everything.
-The stillness.
-The fact that I was standing in a place no one else would see — not like this.
+Green wrapped everything.
+The stillness felt real on my skin.
+I was standing in a place no one else would see the way I was seeing it.

 Eventually, I found a dirt road and followed it back to familiar ground.
 I arrived just as the clay group returned, laughing and relieved.
-Another hiker had gone off solo, too.
 We climbed into the van together, breathless from the uphill walk.

 Back at my casita, a lime-green frog sat by the door like a tiny greeter.
 Dinner was chicken, shrimp, and chia pudding.
 I took my plate to a side table, choosing distance over conversation.
 It was easier to sit nearby than to sit with.
 Less performance.
 Less pressure.